AES 442 A: Undocumented Immigrant Communities

 : cpt4@uw.edu

-Off Hours: TBA in A517 Padelford Hall
+Off Hours: Friday 11-1pm in A517 Padelford Hall and by individual appointment.

 What does the concept, “undocumented,” mean?
 Historically, how can we trace the meanings and practice of this idea in structuring mobility, categories of immigration status and citizenship?
 What are the outcomes that produce a lived experience of “undocumented-ness”?
 In these unsettling times, the migrant crisis compels us to understand the forces that produce these ideas.
 We will scrutinize important distinctions situated in axes of power, specifically in racialized and gendered contexts.